Homily (Reflection) for Easter Thursday (Octave of Easter: Thursday) (08th April, 2021) on the Gospel

 He went on and showed them His hands and feet, yet in their joy they were disbelieving and wondering.
 Jesus also ate a piece of boiled fish in their presence.

 Their faith could not be firm on miracles alone.
 Jesus taught them what is in the scriptures.
-There is serious need for all to go back to the scriptures.
+There is serious need for all to go back to the scriptures to know the will of God.
 We conclude with these words from the scripture and the teaching of Saint Ambrose, “The Church ‘forcefully and specifically exhorts all the Christian faithful... to learn ‘the surpassing knowledge of Christ’, by frequent reading of the divine Scriptures.
 ‘Ignorance of the Scriptures is the ignorance of Christ.’”
 All the questions that beg for answers today have all been answered by God in His Word (bible).
 What we need is to open and see.

 Bible Reading: Phil 3:7-10; 2Tim 3:10-17.